chainloop-dev/chainloop/docs/integrations.md

 ## How to use integrations

-First you need to make sure that the integration that you are looking for is available in your Chainloop instance, to do so you will
+First, you need to make sure that the integration that you are looking for is available in your Chainloop instance, to do so you will:

 ```console
 $ chainloop integration available list